Understanding SEO: Start From The Beginning

-You are going to understand the why and what SEOs do, not just the how.
+You are going to get a head start on understanding SEO, what SEOs do, and why.
 This will give you insight into where things are going, what to avoid using a knowledge of search engines, and why SEO is what it is today.
-A lot of people look for the quick and easy ‘how’ to do SEO or content marketing, this is made worse by the large quantity of online training courses.
+A lot of people look for the quick and easy ‘how’ to do SEO or content marketing.
+This is made worse by the large quantity of online training courses.
 They can lead to many mistakes and a lack of understanding when the hard work doesn’t pay off.
+But understanding SEO doesn’t have to be difficult.
 If you understand the ‘why’, you are able to modify the ‘how’ to maximize and ensure your success.

 What is SEO?